yanghengtang/tp/docs/DeveloperGuide.md

 and patient to be shown as `selectedAppointment`, `selectedDoctor` and `selectedPatient` respectively.
 Additionally, it implements the following operations:

 - `ModelManager#getSelectedAppointment()`  —  Returns the Appointment currently selected in the Model.
-- `ModelManager#updateSelectedAppointment()`  —  Sets the selected Appointment currently in the Model.
+- `ModelManager#updateSelectedAppointment(Appointment)`  —  Sets the selected Appointment currently in the Model.
 - `ModelManager#getSelectedDoctor()`  —  Returns the Doctor currently selected in the Model.
-- `ModelManager#updateSelectedDoctor()`  —  Sets the selected Doctor currently in the Model.
+- `ModelManager#updateSelectedDoctor(Doctor)`  —  Sets the selected Doctor currently in the Model.
 - `ModelManager#getSelectedPatient()`  —  Returns the Patient currently selected in the Model.
-- `ModelManager#updateSelectedPatient()`  —  Sets the selected Patient currently in the Model.
+- `ModelManager#updateSelectedPatient(Patient)`  —  Sets the selected Patient currently in the Model.

 The getter operations are exposed in the `Logic` interface as `Logic#getSelectedAppointment()`, `Logic#getSelectedDoctor()` and `Logic#getSelectedPatient()`.

 It is also facilitated by `AppointmentWindow`, `DoctorWindow` and `PatientWindow` which extend `UiPart`.
 They are stored in the `MainWindow` and implements the following operations:

-- `AppointmentWindow#updateAppointment()`  —  Sets the Appointment to be shown in the window.
+- `AppointmentWindow#updateAppointment(Appointment)`  —  Sets the Appointment to be shown in the window.
 - `AppointmentWindow#show()`  —  Displays the Appointment Window.
 - `AppointmentWindow#focus()`  —  Toggles to the Appointment Window.
-- `DoctorWindow#updatePatient()`  —  Sets the Doctor to be shown in the window.
+- `DoctorWindow#updateDoctor(Doctor)`  —  Sets the Doctor to be shown in the window.
 - `DoctorWindow#show()`  —  Displays the Doctor Window.
 - `DoctorWindow#focus()`  —  Toggles to the Doctor Window.
-- `PatientWindow#updatePatient()`  —  Sets the Patient to be shown in the window.
+- `PatientWindow#updatePatient(Patient)`  —  Sets the Patient to be shown in the window.
 - `PatientWindow#show()`  —  Displays the Patient Window.
 - `PatientWindow#focus()`  —  Toggles to the Patient Window.